 - 1. Park the traction unit on a level surface, lower the loader arms, and stop the engine. - 2.
 Remove the key and allow the engine to cool. - 3.
+Clean around the fuel tank cap and remove it.

+Note: The cap is tethered to the fuel tank.

-Clean around the fuel tank cap and remove it. - 4.
-Add unleaded gasoline to the fuel tank, until the level is just below the bottom of the filler neck.
+4. Add unleaded gasoline to the fuel tank, until the level is just below the bottom of the filler neck.